First-Time Home Buyer 101:

 Here are some of the options that you can discuss with an experienced loan consultant:

-30 Year Fixed Rate Mortgage – Offers steady monthly payments over a 30 year repayment term, so payments are more affordable as compared to mortgages with shorter terms.
+30 Year Fixed Rate Mortgage – If making steady monthly payments over a 30-year repayment term makes the most sense for you, then you might want to consider a 30- year fixed-rate mortgage.
+Because your payments are spread out over a longer time, monthly payments are more affordable as compared to mortgages with shorter terms.

-15 Year Fixed Rate Mortgage – You can pay off your mortgage faster and reduce your interest payments over the life of the loan.
+15 Year Fixed Rate Mortgage – With a shorter payment period, a 15-year fixed-rate mortgage is set up to help you pay off your mortgage faster and reduce your interest payments over the life of the loan.

-VA Loan – These loans are guaranteed by the U.S. Department of Veterans Affairs (VA) and offered to veterans.
-They can be obtained without a down payment and don't require PMI (private mortgage insurance), though they do have a Guarantee Fee.
+VA Loan – These loans are guaranteed by the U.S. Department of Veterans Affairs (VA) and offered to veterans or the surviving spouse of a veteran.
+A VA loan can be obtained without a down payment and does not require PMI (Private Mortgage Insurance), although it does require payment of a Guarantee Fee unless exempt.

 Questions to Ask Before Buying Your First Home